In this article, I'll show you how to test the mass air flow (MAF) sensor on your GM 3.8L (3800) vehicle without a scan tool.

 Whether your driving a Buick, Chevy, Olds, or Pontiac vehicle (with a 3.8L V6) the circuits descriptions of the wires coming out of the Mass Air Flow (MAF) sensor are the same.

-You'll notice that the photos (in the image viewer) have the MAF connectors lettered A thru' C (if you look closely at the MAF sensor itself, you'll see these letters on it too).
+You'll notice that the photo above, I have the MAF connectors lettered A thru' C (if you look closely at the MAF sensor itself, you'll see these letters on it too).
 I'll be using these letters for the circuit descriptions.
 Here's the description of each circuit below:

 - Letter A: